Victor Robles Player Props: Nationals vs. Mets

 Victor Robles At The Plate

-- Robles leads Washington with an OBP of .373 this season while batting .288 with six walks and nine runs scored.
+- Among the qualified hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 37th, and he is 134th in the league in slugging.

-- Among qualified batters in MLB action, his batting average ranks 42nd, his on-base percentage ranks 45th, and he is 127th in the league in slugging.
+- Robles has picked up a hit in 54.5% of his 22 games this year, with at least two hits in 27.3% of them.

-- He has not hit a long ball in his 21 games this year.
+- He has not hit a home run in his 22 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.